 Our counseling services include advising clients on the antitrust issues raised by certain business practices; enforcement agency investigations and business reviews; litigation risk assessment; merger analysis; management and employee training; advice on competitor collaborations, including joint ventures, standard setting organizations, and trade associations; and investigations into alleged antitrust violations.

 Here are some of the developments in antitrust news this past week that we found interesting and are following.
-EU says card fee curbs are...Read More
+Facebook's Marketplace in EU and UK...Read More